cmugpi/cmugpi.github.io/topics/latex/getting-started/index.md

 #### TeXShop

 This is a graphical LaTeX editor.
-It's similar to ShareLaTeX in the sense that you get a side-by-side view of the LaTeX source and the PDF.
+It's similar to Overleaf in the sense that you get a side-by-side view of the LaTeX source and the PDF.
 It also contains a bunch of convenience menus for code snippets and templates.